ericaezhou/golden_gate/docs/implementation_design.md

 Each phase is a **LangGraph StateGraph** running inside a **FastAPI** backend.
 The Next.js frontend drives the UX, calling the backend via REST + SSE (server-sent events) for streaming progress.

+**Key outputs of the offboarding phase:**
+- **Onboarding package** — LLM-processed remix of deep dive corpus + interview-extracted facts
+- **QA agent knowledge base** — deep dives + interview summary persisted as `.txt`, used as the QA agent's system prompt (no vector DB for MVP)
+- **Knowledge graph** — generated on-demand during onboarding (not part of offboarding pipeline) from parsed file structures + interview summary, used for visualization

 ### visual representation
 ```mermaid
 flowchart TD